timescale/promscale/README.md

 curl --proto '=https' --tlsv1.2 -sSLf  https://tsdb.co/install-tobs-sh |sh
 ```

-Or visit the [tobs GitHub repo][tobs] for more information and instructions
+Or visit the [tobs GitHub repo](https://github.com/timescale/tobs) for more information and instructions
 on advanced configuration.

 #### 🐳 Docker